StackVista/stackstate-docs/configure/how_to_configure_ldap_authentication.md

 ### 3. Provide the connection details and bind credentials to LDAP server

-Now you need to include LDAP connection information, such as the host address, the port number that LDAP is available at, and bind credentials, as below:
+Now you need to include LDAP connection information, such as the host address, the port number that LDAP is available at, and optional bind credentials, as below:

 ```text
 ldapAuthServer {